yclas/guides/docs/General-currency-format.md

 ## List of currency formats

-If a currency you want to use is not listed below, feel free to contact our support team let them know!
+If a currency you want to use is not listed below, feel free to contact our support team let them know.

 -   **US Dollar**